colinligertwood/notebook/carrot-cake.md

 A detail not to overlook: we specify not to butter the pan, otherwise the cake loses volume as it cools and becomes deformed as it shrinks in the pan.

-With the rack in the middle position, preheat the oven to 180 °C (350 °F).
-Line two 20-cm (8-inch) springform pans with parchment paper.
+1. With the rack in the middle position, preheat the oven to 180 °C (350 °F).
+2. Line two 20-cm (8-inch) springform pans with parchment paper.
 Do not butter the pans.

-In a bowl, combine the flour, baking powder, baking soda, spices, and salt.
-Set aside.
+3. In a bowl, combine the flour, baking powder, baking soda, spices, and salt.

-In another bowl, beat the egg whites with an electric mixer until frothy.
+4. In another bowl, beat the egg whites with an electric mixer until frothy.
 Gradually add 250 ml (1 cup) of brown sugar and beat until the meringue forms stiff peaks.
-Set aside.

-In another bowl, combine the egg yolks, oil, orange juice and the remaining brown sugar (180 ml / 3/4 cup) with a whisk.
-Gently stir in the dry ingredients.
-With a spatula, gently fold in the meringue followed by the carrots, walnuts and currants.
+5. In another bowl, combine the egg yolks, oil, orange juice and the remaining brown sugar (180 ml / 3/4 cup) with a whisk.
+6. Add the dry ingredients and combine with a rubber spatula.
+7. Gently fold in the meringue followed by the carrots, walnuts and currants.

-Divide the batter among the pans.
+8. Divide the batter among the pans.
 Bake for about 1 hour and 15 minutes or until a toothpick inserted in the centre of the cake comes out clean.
-Cool in the pan on a rack.
+9. Cool in the pan on a rack.
 Run the blade of a knife around the cakes and unmould.